EricZinda/docsproto/devhowto/devhowtoImplementPredication.md

             new_state = state.SetX(x, item)
             yield new_state
 ~~~
-Note that `folder_n_of` `yields` the new instance of the state object we get when we set `x` to a value.
-This behavior (enforced by the`State` object) will allow our solver to pass around the same state objects to predications multiple times and get fresh values bound to the variables.
-It can rely on a particular `State` object not being changed, even after it has been  passed to a predication.
+Note that `folder_n_of` `yields` the new instance of the state object returned from setting `x` to a value.
+This behavior (enforced by the`State` object) will allow our solver to pass around the same state object to a predication multiple times and get fresh values bound to the variables.
+The solver can rely on a particular `State` object not being changed, even after it has been passed to a predication.

-Now we can run code and call our first predication:
+Now we can write a simple test to call our first predication:
 ~~~
 def Example1():
     state = State([Folder(name="Desktop"),